Rabosa616/BSselector/project/twitch1.md

 minimize merge conflicts

+- commit/publish first the smallest / simplest change (less probability of hard to solve merge conflicts)
-- the _zero conflicts trick_ should be intentionally avoided at all costs
+- the _zero conflicts trick_ should be intentionally avoided at all costs, may cause conflict panic
-- _high-tech_ & _revolutionary_ trick: use your _soft skills_ and TALK! before the commit, but also before developing the change: first smallest / simplest change (less probability of hard to solve merge conflicts)
+- _high-tech_ & _revolutionary_ trick: use your _soft skills_ and communicate (TALK!): before the commit, but also before developing the change
 - use peer review to keep colleagues informed on what you have done (not only for reviewing the code)
+- use agile meetings to inform / get informed about possible conflicts
-- use the proper branching pattern acordingly
+- use the proper branching pattern accordingly

 ---